Main Page Content

 IRB Meeting Schedule, Fall 2018

-Proposals must be received a week before the board meeting in order to be considered.
+Proposals must be received at least week before the board meeting in order to be considered.
 If a submitted proposal requires significant revisions, the review may have to wait until the following meeting.

-Please note that full-board review proposals submitted after May 4, 2018 may not be reviewed until the beginning of the Fall 2018 semester.
-Expedited and exempt proposals will be reviewed on a limited basis during the summer months.
+Please note that full-board review proposals submitted after December 7, 2018 may not be reviewed until the beginning of the Spring 2019 semester.

 IRB Review Outcomes